 3.8.
 If you have any questions or require any additional information about the purposes for which your personal data is required and/ or our legal justification you can contact the Premier League's dedicated Data Protection Team using the contact details set out below.

-(a) we share relevant player registration and identity information with the FA for verification and administrative purposes;
+(a) we share relevant player registration and identity information with the FA for verification and administrative purposes (including team sheets for the purpose of facilitating player scouting);

 (b) we share player registration information (including details of player transfer fees) with the EFL for administrative purposes;